Skip to content

 What we know

 Fake giveaway scams are a persistent category of online fraud in which criminals create fraudulent social media accounts or advertisements impersonating celebrities, brands, or public figures and promise prizes to users who pay a fee, provide personal information, or click on phishing links.
-The FTC has been tracking and reporting on celebrity impersonation and fake prize scams since at least 2018, and the pattern has grown more sophisticated with the incorporation of AI-generated deepfake images and videos.
+The FTC has been tracking and reporting on celebrity impersonation and fake prize scams since at least 2018, and the pattern has grown more sophisticated with the incorporation of AI-generated deepfake images and videos, which make the fraudulent promotional content substantially more convincing than the crudely photoshopped images that characterized earlier versions of the scam.

-Documented cases include Taylor Swift deepfake advertisements in 2024 promoting a fraudulent Le Creuset cookware giveaway; Bill Gates livestream impersonations on hijacked YouTube channels promising cryptocurrency giveaways (2020); and systematic campaigns impersonating Elon Musk, Richard Branson, Oprah Winfrey, and many others.
-The pattern typically involves creating artificial urgency, requesting cryptocurrency payments or personal financial information, and using social proof through fake comments from bot accounts.
+Documented cases include Taylor Swift deepfake advertisements circulating in 2024 promoting a fraudulent Le Creuset cookware giveaway, which used AI-generated video of the singer to lend false credibility to the offer; Bill Gates livestream impersonations on hijacked YouTube channels promising cryptocurrency giveaways in 2020, which exploited stolen legitimate channel credentials with large existing subscriber bases to appear authentic; and systematic, recurring campaigns impersonating Elon Musk, Richard Branson, Oprah Winfrey, and numerous other public figures across multiple platforms.

-The FTC's formal guidance establishes clear rules: real sweepstakes and giveaways are free, do not require payment to claim a prize, and do not request financial account information.
-Any giveaway requiring upfront payment or sensitive personal data is a scam by definition.
-Requests for gift cards, wire transfers, or cryptocurrency to claim prizes are universally cited as fraud indicators by both the FTC and FBI.
+The FTC's formal guidance establishes clear, simple rules that distinguish genuine promotions from scams: real sweepstakes and giveaways are free to enter and claim, do not require any payment to receive a prize, and do not request sensitive financial account information as a condition of receiving winnings.
+Any giveaway requiring an upfront payment or sensitive personal data is a scam by definition, according to this guidance, regardless of how convincing the surrounding promotional material appears.
+Requests for gift cards, wire transfers, or cryptocurrency specifically to claim a prize are universally cited as fraud indicators by both the FTC and FBI in their public consumer guidance.

-The Better Business Bureau, consumer protection agencies across the EU and UK, and the European Broadcasting Union have all issued formal warnings about the scale of this fraud type, particularly as AI tools lower the barrier for creating realistic celebrity impersonation content.
+The Better Business Bureau, consumer protection agencies across the EU and UK, and the European Broadcasting Union have all issued formal warnings about the scale of this fraud type, particularly as AI tools continue to lower the technical barrier and cost required to produce realistic celebrity impersonation video and audio content, a trend these agencies expect to accelerate the frequency and sophistication of the scam rather than diminish it.

 Common claims